handsontable/handsontable/docs/content/guides/internationalization/language.md

     */
     ```

-2. After that, you'll need to import the dictionary keys to be used in the translation.
+2. Now, import the dictionary keys to be used in the translation.

     ```js
     import * as C from '../constants';